OSA implementation timeline

 We have provided below a high-level timeline for the key implementation milestones of the Online Safety Act 2023 along with a detailed table, available at the bottom of the page as a PDF, which lists the status and timescales (to the best of our knowledge) for each individual component of the regime.

-This page was last updated on 20 February 2025.
+This page was last updated on 14 May 2025.

 Current status

 - December 2024: Ofcom published its illegal harms statement including its risk assessment guidance, record keeping and review guidance, illegal content judgements guidance and enforcement guidance.
 The illegal harms codes of practice for user-to-user and search services were laid in Parliament for approval.
 The risk assessment duties came into force, with services having three months to complete their first risk assessment.
+Ofcom has now started an enforcement programme related to this.

 - January 2025: Ofcom published its age assurance and children’s access statement, including the child access assessment guidance and the age assurance guidance for part 3 and part 5 providers.
 The children’s access assessment duties came into force, with services having three months to complete their assessment.
+Ofcom has now started an enforcement programme related to the age assurance duties for part 5 providers.

-Upcoming milestones
+2025 milestones

 - 25 February 2025: consultation on guidance for protection of women and girls